Klaim/dev.artofsequence.org/source/index.md

 ## Development Information

-If you want to help but are not sure how to do so then [please check this page first!](https://github.com/artofsequence/dev.artofsequence.org/blob/master/source/how-to-contribute.md) If you just want to start coding, check [the development setup page](https://github.com/artofsequence/dev.artofsequence.org/blob/master/source/development-setup.md).
+If you want to help but are not sure how to do so then [please check this page first!](how-to-contribute) If you just want to start coding, check [the development setup page](development-setup).
 Once done, get the sources of the project you want to work on and start coding!

 ## Community

-There is [forum with some development topic categories](http://forum.artofsequence.org).
+There is a [forum with some development topic categories](http://forum.artofsequence.org).
 Feel free to post there for feedback, questions, reports and comments.

 ## Licensing